 Write down how long it took and you'll know next time what to expect.

 My fish was about 1 inch thick and I like it pretty dry but not so dry that it becomes chewy.
-I maintained the temperatures above almost to a tee in my Bradley smoker and it took 6 hours to become smoked salmon candy perfection.
+I maintained the following temperatures in my smoker and it took 6 hours to become smoked salmon candy perfection:

 2 hours at 120°F